Monday 5 August 2019

 In particular, it is unclear if there will be a transitional period, during which time there will be minimal change while the EU and UK carry on negotiating, or, alternatively, a so-called ‘No Deal’ scenario.
 If it is the latter, trade between the UK and EU would then become subject to tariffs and new regulatory requirements.

 Like other businesses, Siemens has urged political leaders to reach an agreement and to give business enough time to prepare for any change.

 But we are also taking steps to ensure business continuity in the event of a more disruptive Brexit outcome.

-We hope that a political agreement on Brexit will emerge soon but we will be prepared for potential disruption.
+We hope that a political agreement on Brexit will emerge well before 31 October but we will be prepared for potential disruption.
 In addition, as a global company we already supply goods and services to customers around the world and will adapt as necessary in this case.
 Our priority will always be supporting our customers to the highest of standards.

-We will continue to keep customers or suppliers informed and are happy to answer any further questions.
+We will continue to keep our customers and suppliers informed and are happy to answer any further questions.
 Please contact your local account manager if you would like to discuss this further or visit our Contact Us page.